vakisialiou/english/l12/README.md

 It's the first time they have seen a giraffe.

 Sue is riding a horse.
 She doesn't look very confident or comfortable.
-She hasn't ridden a horse before.
+She has never ridden a horse before.

 Joe and Lisa are on holiday in Japan.
 They've been to Japan once before.
 This is the second time they have been there.

 Emily is staying at the Prince Hotel.
 She stayed there a few years ago.
-It's not the first time she has stayed this hotel
+It's not the first time she has stayed at this hotel

 Ben is playing tennis for the first time.
 He's a complete beginner.
-He has never played before.
+He has never played tennis before.